 Finding where to donate should be as simple as possible once your potential donor decides to give.
-If the donation request letter is an email, include a link taking them to a donation screen.
-Also, keep your donation page clean and easy-to-use to ensure the donor won’t get confused or frustrated while trying to donate.
-Provide a wide selection of amount options for the donor to ensure they feel comfortable with the transaction too.
+If the donation request letter is an email, include a link that takes people to a donation screen.
+Also, keep your donation page clean and easy to use to ensure the donor won’t get confused or frustrated while trying to donate.
+Provide a wide selection of amount options for the donor to ensure they feel comfortable with the transaction.

 If your preferred way to receive donations is through mail, make sure to include a donation submission form with your letter.
-Including a pre-paid return envelope is another way to make the act of donation more simple.
+Including a pre-paid return envelope is another way to make donating simple.

 Offer a variety of payment types.
-Allow the donor to select the custom amount they want to give, add fixed amounts, and give the donor an option to pay the transaction fees too.
+Add fixed default amounts, but also allow the donor to select a custom amount, and provide the option for them to pay the transaction fees.
 Give the donor control of the donation experience from start to finish.
-They will be more likely to donate again in the future!
+They will be more likely to donate again in the future.

 Using Donation Software

 Donation software can offer templates for donation request letters, and can even host a database with lists of recipients to streamline the process.
 This will allow you to keep track of who is an engaged donor, how much they’ve donated, and how often.
-Using software to track your donors will maximize the amount of people that receive your letter.
-Most nonprofit software can generate contribution statements as well, which donors will appreciate receiving when tax time comes around!
+Using software to track your donors will maximize the amount of people who receive your letter.
+Most nonprofit software can generate donation statements as well, which donors will appreciate receiving when tax time comes around.
 And after they donate, you can easily reach out and say thanks to your donors.
-This often overlooked step ensures good relationships with donors.
+This often-overlooked step ensures good relationships with donors.